azutoolkit/cql/docs/Cql/Insert.md

 ---
-title: "Cql::Insert"
+title: "CQL::Insert"
 ---

-# class Cql::Insert
+# class CQL::Insert

 `Reference` < `Object`

-The `Cql::Insert` class is responsible for building SQL `INSERT` statements.
+The `CQL::Insert` class is responsible for building SQL `INSERT` statements.
 It provides methods to construct and execute these statements, allowing for both single and multiple record inserts.

 ## Example: Inserting a Single Record